 There is a great deal of flexibility in assignment choice in this course and with that flexibility comes great responsibility.
 Much like the real world, you must manage your time accordingly for the different tasks involved in completing your projects.
+The (not-so) secret evaluation mechanism of this course is time-management.

-Due to the mix-and-match aspect of this evaluation approach there are no firm due dates...
-However, it is expected that you submit some assignments throughout the term to show progression and engagement with the assignments.
+Due to the mix-and-match aspect of this evaluation approach there are no firm due dates (except December 8, 23:55) you can attempt every assignment from day 1, submitting and resubmitting until you pass.
+However, it is expected that you submit assignments regularly throughout the term to show progression and engagement with the assignments.
 In particular, you must meet the following deadlines:

-- Submit at least one "Tier 1" assignment (Editor Demo, SDK Demo, or 2D DS) by October 2, 2020, at 23:55.
-Additional Tier 1 assignments may be submitted after this date without late penalty. - Submit at least one "Tier 2" assignment (Localization System, Basic Game, 3D DS) by October 30, 2020 at 23:55.
-Additional Tier 2 assignments may be submitted after this date without late penalty. - All first-time assignment submissions must be made by Friday, December 4th, 2020 at 23:55.
+- Submit at least one "Tier 1" assignment (Editor Demo, SDK Demo, or 2D DS) by Friday, October 1, 2021, at 23:55.
+Additional Tier 1 assignments may be submitted after this date without late penalty. - Submit at least one "Tier 2" assignment (Localization System, Basic Game, 3D DS) by Friday, October 29, 2021 at 23:55.
+Additional Tier 2 assignments may be submitted after this date without late penalty. - All first-time submissions must be made by Friday, December 3rd, 2021 at 23:55.
 Any new submission after this date will receive late penalties as described below.
-Submissions made after this date may not be eligible for re-submission. - All re-submissions must be made by Tuesday, December 8th, 2020 at 23:55.
+Submissions made after this date might not be eligible for re-submission. - All re-submissions must be made by Wednesday, December 8th, 2021 at 23:55.
 No resubmissions or modifications will be permitted following this date.